hediibl/nReader/README.md

 ### Wii version

+Running the Wii version requires:

 * A Nintendo Wii;
 * Some exploit/the Homebrew Channel to run the `.elf/.dol` executable;
-* devkitPPC and libogc (for compiling);
-* An SD card for saving local reports;
+* An SD card for saving local reports (optional);
-* An Internet connection to your Wii for uploading reports.
+* An Internet connection to your Wii for uploading reports (optional).

 ---